rjbs/rjbs.github.io/_posts/2023-05-04-pts-2023-lyon-amendment-2-5.md

 earlier this year.
 I got some feedback, both positive and negative, but I felt good about it.

-This year, a number of people wanted to talk about bumping that number.
+This year, a number of people wanted to talk about bumping the maximum target version for toolchain.
 To me, the interesting question wasn't about the toolchain per se, but about what version of perl people feel they can rely upon in CPAN without being a pain to others.
 I didn't have strong feelings, coming into this conversation, but I thought it would be nice if the version number moved.

 There were a few positions voiced in these conversations: